Why did papyrus have to go away

 Travel leads to betterment of outcome.

-Sitting still in comfort is the way of ruin.
+Sitting still in comfort leads to ruin.

 In darkness I see illumination,